roc-lang/setup-roc/README.md

 1. Detects your operating system and architecture
 2. Downloads the appropriate Roc compiler release for your platform
-3. Verifies the SHA256 checksum to ensure file integrity
+3. Verifies the SHA256 checksum to ensure file integrity (skipped for nightly releases)
 4. Extracts the compiler
 5. Adds the Roc executable to the PATH

 ## Security

-The action verifies the SHA256 checksum of the downloaded file to ensure it hasn't been tampered with.
+For major releases, the action verifies the SHA256 checksum of the downloaded file to ensure it hasn't been tampered with.
 If the checksum doesn't match, the action will fail.

+For nightly releases, SHA256 verification is skipped since the files are updated regularly.